DanielAdek/js-server-code-sample/README.md

 ### Description

 This repository contains a sample NodeJS server code example.
-It is a simple application to send json data throw API endpoint.
+It is a simple application to send json data through API endpoint.

 ### Interesting things to note